RootsBuildUp/oauth2-jwt-spring-boot/README.md

        Spring Security is a framework focused on providingauthentication and authorization to Spring-based applications.
 2. ### What is OAuth2?
-       OAuth2 is an authorization framework to enable a third-party application to obtain limited access to an HTTP service through the sharing of an access token.
+       OAuth2 is an authorization framework to enable a third-party application to obtain limited access to an HTTP service through the sharing of an access OAuthToken.
 Its specification supersedes and obsoletes OAuth 1.0 protocol
 2. ### What is JWT?
        JWT stands for JSON Web Token, a specification for the representation of claims to be transferred between two parties.
        The claims are encoded as a JSON object used as the payload of an encrypted structure which enablesthe claims to be digitally signed or encrypted.